-The names, skills and experience of the Directors in office during FY20, and the period in office of each Director, are set out in the Directors' Report forming part of the Company's Annual Financial Report.
-At the date of signing the Directors' Report (28.08.20), the Board comprised two non-executive Directors who are considered independent (Mr David Grant and Ms Kerry Ryan), and one executive Director who is not considered independent (being the Executive Chairman, Mr Peter George).
+The names, skills and experience of the Directors in office during FY22, and the period in office of each Director, are set out in the Directors' Report forming part of the Company's Annual Financial Report for FY22.
+At the date of signing the Directors' Report (24.08.22), the Board comprised two non-executive Directors who are considered independent (Mr David Grant and Ms Kerry Ryan), and one executive Director who is not considered independent (being the Executive Chairman, Mr Peter George).